songssssss/GCP-PDE-preparation/study_material/data_processing_and_pipelines.md

 	 - Service accounts used with Cloud Dataproc must have Dataproc/Dataproc Worker role (or have all the permissions granted by Dataproc Worker role).
 		 - Need permissions to read and write to Google Cloud Storage, and to write to Google Cloud Logging
 - The YARN ResourceManager and the HDFS NameNode interfaces are available on a Cloud Dataproc cluster master node.
 The cluster master-host-name is the name of your Cloud Dataproc cluster followed by an -m suffixfor example, if your cluster is named "my-cluster", the master-host-name would be "my-cluster-m".
 - A Cloud Dataproc Viewer is limited in its actions based on its role.
 A viewer can only list clusters, get cluster details, list jobs, get job details, list operations, and get operation details.
+- When using Cloud Dataproc clusters, configure your browser to use the SOCKS proxy.
+The SOCKS proxy routes data intended for the Cloud Dataproc cluster through an SSH tunnel.

 ## Pub/Sub
 You can refer to [this](https://cloud.google.com/pubsub/docs/overview) for docs.